Pneumonia – A common problem when cold weather arrives

 Sputum is either green or yellow-colored

-Our loved ones may not always suffer from the above-mentioned symptoms.
+Our loved ones may not always suffer from the symptoms mentioned above.
 Your loved ones may exhibit a different set of signs and symptoms as compared to their younger counterparts.
-The signs are always not very specific making the diagnosis a bit difficult.
-Your loved ones with pneumonia may appear to be lethargic, may feel more sleepy and also experience spells of dizziness.
-Diagnosis becomes more difficult when our loved ones are already suffering from dementia or other respiratory diseases.
+The characters are always not very specific, making the diagnosis difficult.
+For example, your loved ones with Pneumonia may appear passive,y feel more sleep, and experience spells of dizziness.
+Diagnosis becomes more complicated when our loved ones already suffer from dementia or other respiratory diseases.

-When our loved ones end up contracting it, they have to spend quite a long time in a hospital.
-However, in order to ensure complete recovery, our loved ones need good care once they are back home.
-One of the major considerations for your loved ones is to ensure that they don’t contract the infection again.
+When our loved ones contract it, they have to spend quite a long time in a hospital.
+However, to ensure complete recovery, our loved ones need good care once they return home.
+One of the significant considerations for your loved ones is ensuring they don’t contract the infection again.

-This is because, with age, there is a decrease in immunity and a viral or bacterial attack, makes our loved ones all the more vulnerable to contract infections easily.
-Here are some of the tips that can help you take good care of your loved ones with pneumonia:
+This is because, with age, a decrease in immunity, and a viral or bacterial attack, our loved ones are all the more vulnerable to contracting infections.
+Here are some of the tips that can help you take good care of your loved ones with Pneumonia:

 Ensure that your loved one takes as much rest as possible.
-Pneumonia is a serious form of viral infection, that leaves behind long-term effects on our body.
+Pneumonia is a severe form of viral infection that leaves behind long-term effects on our bodies.
 Making sure our loved ones have adequate rest during this period is necessary to recover faster from the disease.
-Rest is practically true for any type of infection, and particularly pneumonia.
-The body heals itself with proper rest.
+Rest is practically proper for any infection, particularly Pneumonia.
+The body heals itself with adequate rest.

 Fluids are a must

 You need to encourage your loved one to drink more and more fluids.
 This is necessary so that all body organs can function appropriately and the immune system can become recharged to fight against infections.
-It is important to realize, hydration is necessary to heal your loved one’s body after an attack of pneumonia.
+In addition, it is essential to realize hydration is necessary to heal your loved one’s body after an attack of Pneumonia.

-Nutrition is extremely important for those who have recently suffered a pneumonia attack.
-Loss of appetite is natural in many cases, but eating the right type of food is extremely important during the recovery period.
-In such cases, to build an appetite and get proper nutrition, you should encourage your loved ones to eat small and frequent meals throughout the day.
+Nutrition is essential for those who have recently suffered a pneumonia attack.
+Loss of appetite is natural in many cases, but eating the right food is extremely important during recovery.
+So to build a need and get proper nutrition, you should encourage your loved ones to eat small and frequent meals throughout the day.

-Your loved ones may feel that since they are back home from the hospital, they are fit enough to go ahead with their normal routine.
-However, this isn’t entirely true, and you have to tell your loved ones to take rest and begin slowly with their daily activities.
+Your loved ones may feel that they are fit enough to go ahead with their routine since they are back home from the hospital.
+However, this isn’t entirely true, and you have to trust your loved ones to take and begin slowly with their daily activities.

-Our loved ones, aged 65 years and above are at an increased risk of suffering from pneumonia.
+Our loved ones aged 65 years and above,e are at an increased risk of suffering from Pneumonia.
 Take the following steps to keep your loved ones safe from respiratory infections:

 Practice good personal hygiene

-Maintaining good personal hygiene is necessary to ward off infections.
-Given the fact that our loved ones are more susceptible to contract infections.
-We need to keep them safe from other individuals who are sick and down with measles, chickenpox or even the common cold.
-It may be hard to believe, but all these germs can cause pneumonia in our loved ones.
-Therefore, it becomes necessary that we encourage our loved ones to practice good personal hygiene, and don’t forget to wash our hands often.
-Also, dental infections can in some way also cause pneumonia.
+Maintaining good personal hygiene is necessary to ward off infections because our loved ones are more susceptible to contracting diseases.
+In addition, we need to keep them safe from other individuals who are sick and down with measles, chickenpox, or even the common cold.
+It may be hard to believe, but all these germs can cause Pneumonia in our loved ones.
+Therefore, it becomes necessary that we encourage our loved ones to practice good personal hygiene and don’t forget to wash our hands often.
+Also, dental infections can, in some way, cause Pneumonia.
 And therefore, taking good care of dental hygiene also becomes necessary.

-Our loved ones do not always experience the classical symptoms of pneumonia.
+Our loved ones do not always experience the classic symptoms of Pneumonia.
 Therefore, we must learn about the different signs our loved ones may experience.
-This would help in early diagnosis of the condition, which would help in better management.
+This would help in early diagnosis of the condition, allowing better management.

-Smoking is one of the major risk factors for not only developing pneumonia.
-But it is also known to greatly reduce the lung’s capacity to heal itself.
+Smoking is one of the significant risk factors for not only developing Pneumonia.
+But it also considerably reducesung’s capacity to heal itself.
 Moreover, smoking also significantly reduces the body’s capability to fight infections.
-Therefore, it is necessary that we urge our seniors to quit smoking.
+Therefore, we must urge our seniors to quit smoking.

-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
-Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
+Overseeing this can cause you to be because you can’t be in 2 places at one time: taking care of your business and taking over one.
+So look into hiring some help.
+This will allow you to rest and ensure your loved one is properly cared for.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+So let’s chat about how I can serve you so you can take care of your business and your loved ones.

-Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+Remember to care for yourself and keep your business going while caregiving.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.

-By practicing the above-mentioned tips, our loved ones can live a healthy life.
-It is our duty to understand, that with age our immune system also loses its capacity to fight infections.
-Therefore, taking preventive steps to stay healthy and prevent respiratory infections can help in building good respiratory health.
+live a healthy life by practicing the tips mentioned above.
+We must understand that our immune system also loses its capacity to fight infections.
+Therefore, taking preventive steps to stay healthy and prevent respiratory infections can help build good respiratory health.
 For more information, check out this article.
 Also, check out my past post on the flu.
 Finally, I have written several books to help you with caregiving if you are interested.